 Freedom For Families

-This assessment will provide you with the security and freedom to travel knowing that your child is safe, secure, and comfortable.
+This assessment will provide you and your family with the freedom to travel, knowing that your child is safely and comfortably seated in your vehicle.

-For most babies and small children, standard car seats provide enough postural support in a vehicle.
-Some children and young adults may need more specialist seating or a harness.
-Knowing what is available and right can be confusing, as there are legal requirements around height and weight that must be adhered to.
-To help with this, we offer specialist car seat assessment services for children and young people.
+Knowing what is available and suitable for your child can be confusing, as there are legal requirements regarding height and age that must be met when travelling in a vehicle.
+To assist with this, we offer a specialist car seat and harness assessment service for children and young people with additional needs.

-We conduct car seat clinics from our centres in Hull, Manchester, Oxford, and Solihull.
-Furthermore, we accept referrals from Healthcare Professionals and Self-Referrals.
-Both routes to referral are free of charge.
+We conduct car seat and harness assessment clinics from our centres in Hull, Manchester, Oxford, and Solihull.
+We accept referrals from Healthcare Professionals and from families directly.
+Both referral routes are free.

 Passenger Access Support

-RDAC provides a range of ways to look at accessible travel, you can attend one of our Accessibility Open days where you will be able to see a range of adaptations for passengers, mobility wheelchairs and scooters and find more information about accessible transport for longer distances.
+RDAC offers a range of approaches to accessible travel.
+You can attend one of our Accessibility Open days, where you will be able to see a range of adaptations for passengers, mobility wheelchairs and scooters and find more information about accessible transport for longer distances.
+You can book on these by emailing info@rdac.co.uk

-You can also book an access assessment for young people post-16 or where you are looking at a wheelchair adapted vehicle, swivel seating or a boot hoist.
-An Occupational Therapist will look at your individual needs in more detail, talk through potential options and support you to make choices most useful to you.
+You can also book a passenger access assessment for children and young people, where you are looking at a wheelchair-adapted vehicle or potential adaptations to a car, such as swivel seating or a boot hoist/ wheelchair storage.
+An Occupational Therapist will look at your individual needs in more detail, talk through potential options, and support you in making choices most useful to you.

 Case Study